pcdshub/pytmc/docs/pragma_usage.rst

 Declaring bidirectional PVs
 '''''''''''''''''''''''''''
 In instances where a single TwinCAT variable should be able to be both written and read, multiple PVs can be specified.
-This allows multiple PVs to be tied to a single TwinCAT variable.
+This allows multiple EPICS records to be tied to a single TwinCAT variable.

 .. code-block:: none

    {attribute 'pytmc' := '
-       pv: TEST:MAIN:ULIMIT_R
+       pv: TEST:MAIN:ULIMIT
        io: io
    '}
    upper_limit : DINT := 5000;

-When specifying multiple PVs, the configuration lines all apply to the nearest, previous ``pv`` line.
-For example in the code snippet above, ``type: ai`` will be applied to the ``TEST:MAIN:ULIMIT_R`` pv and the ``type: ao`` will be applied to ``TEST:MAIN:ULIMT_W``.
+In this case, two records will be generated: `TEST:MAIN:ULIMIT` and `TEST:MAIN:ULIMIT_RBV`.

 Pragma fields